SideTracked – Jewellery Quarter Traditional Geocache

 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

-A cache placed near to the Jewellery Quarter Railway Station, the diameter of a ten pence coin and about one centimetre deep.
+A magnetic cache placed near to the Jewellery Quarter Railway Station, the diameter of a ten pence coin and about one centimetre deep.
 The cache is only a log, you will need a pencil or pen to sign the log book.